saintniyi/wcd-phase2-proj/README.md

 ### 2: Model Training
 In this stage, a machine learning model using the Logistic Regression algorithm is developed and trained with the provided training dataset in parquet format, to generate predictions and ratings.
 Once training is complete, the resulting model object is stored in an Azure Data Lake container for future use.
-For details on the model training code, refer to [Yelp Model Training.ipynb](adb/Yelp%20Model%20Training.ipynb) and [Yelp Model Training EDA.ipynb](adb/Yelp%20Model%20Training%20EDA.ipynb) notebook shows code on preliminary data exploration.
+For details on the model training code, refer to [Yelp Model Training](adb/Yelp%20Model%20Training.ipynb).
+The [Yelp Model Training EDA](adb/Yelp%20Model%20Training%20EDA.ipynb) notebook shows code on preliminary data exploration.

 <br>